 The most essential ingredients for a healthy diet like vegetables and fruits have become the most expensive thing in today scenario.
 For an average family, purchasing about 50$ worth of produce in a week always pinch the pocket.
-Nowadays, it has become the toughest challenge to save money in grocery bill on fresh produce.
+Nowadays, it has become the toughest challenge to save money on fresh food.
 Many people like to purchase packed food or processed food from supermarkets, but it never seems a healthy option for diet conscious folks and these products are quite expensive too.

 Tips to Save Money on Fresh Food

 Let’s have a little comparison between local market’s fresh produce and supermarket’s packed food.

 Prices: A key factor to save money on fresh food

 The supermarket’s fresh fruits, vegetables and packed food are quite expensive as compared to local market produce.
 Supermarkets include their expenditure cost as a service charge or tax in the grocery bill, which makes all the things more expensive.
 However, local market or farmers markets do not do so; they gain only some profit and never charge any tax or service charge to customers while purchasing fresh veggies and fruits.

 Quality: A way to save money on fresh food